iankronquist/rustyvisor/README.md

 ## Building the Hypervisor as a UEFI Runtime Service

-To build the hypervisor asa uefi application, you will need a nightly rust and a version of clang which supports cross compiling with the `x86_64-unknown-windows` target and the tool llvm-lib, included with LLVM.
+To build the hypervisor as a uefi application, you will need a nightly rust and a version of clang which supports cross compiling with the `x86_64-unknown-windows` target and the tool llvm-lib, included with LLVM.
 The clang included with most Linux distributions should work.
 OS X users may have